Hello,

 Welcome to my site.

-Since 2020, I have served as an assistant professor in the Department of Research Methods and Information Science at the University of Denver in Colorado.
+Since 2020, I have served as a clinical (teaching-track) assistant professor in the Department of Research Methods and Information Science at the University of Denver in Colorado.
 I previously worked as an academic librarian for 10 years.
 In addition to an MLS degree, I hold a PhD in sociology, as well as an MA and BA in psychology.

-I am seeking new full-time academic research and teaching opportunities that will allow me to leverage my library and information science (LIS) experience as a practicing librarian and university professor, as well as my background in the social and behavioral sciences.
+I am seeking new full-time academic research and teaching opportunities that will allow me to leverage my library and information science experience as a university professor and practicing librarian, as well as my background in the social and behavioral sciences.

 -